DRIVER-EU/ost/doc/use-cases.md

 ## Actors

-### Observer
+### User

-Observer has a possibility to log into the app or register by entering an email and password.
-Next view he has displayed is view with trials.
-When he selects one, he sees the description and the name and then all events that have already taken place in that trial.
-Each event has time with date, name and short description.
-On the bottom of the screen there is a button, pushing on it gives Observer the opportunity to add new Observation.
-Observations are grouped into the types which  describe shortly and categorise all questions.
-Observation Types can give much more effective analyse of data that will be collected.
-Observer can then read question from selected type, enter the time he made observation and select which participants have been observed.
-Questions may have varied answers types – checkboxes, radio buttons, text fields or sliders.
-What is more, if Observer wants he can add something like pictures, voice record, location and some additional description.
+Each user has his own account in the application.
+By given unique password and login user can logg into the OST.
+His main role in the OST is to fill in some questionnaires connected to the Trial he participates.
+User's interaface inculdes following views:

+- logging view
+- view with list of Questionnaires
+- one chosen Questionnaire that user can fill in
+- list of Events and given Answers
+- view to change the Trial Session

 ### Trial Manager

 Trial Manager is a person who is responsible for managing not only the event but also the user.
-He has different view for OST than Observer, he uses Desktop version of a tool.
-Trial Manager is responsible for confirming user account and assigning registered users to a role in a trial.
-The role may be the Observer or Participant.
-He also has to fill in list of Participants to be observed, assign Participants to Observer roles and send messages to them.
-If it comes to managing an event, Trial Manager creates observation types and groups them into packages.
-What Trial Manager have displayed is received observations,  messages which has been send in table  and locations of collected observations on the map.
+He has different view for OST than Observer.
+Trial Manager is responsible for creating new Trial Session, assigning registered users to a role in a Trial Session and sending some events to particular user.

+What Trial Manager has displayed are received answers which have been send.
 What is more, he can see the summary of observations in time on a diagram and change the range of time if it is needed.
-There is also a table with simple summary with observations, which present collected data about them.
 To make analysing more comfortable, Trial Manager can export collected data to CSV file.

+If it comes to managing the Trial Session, Trial Manager has different options:
+- ha can set sesssion status - make it active or suspended
+- he can change the trial stage.

 #### Trial Manager interface:
 1. Summary of Observations - collected data about observations are presented in the table.
-It indicates observer’s role and name.
-It also shows observation type for each user, observation that was sent and some attachments.
-Trial Manager can filter results by typing only these data that he wants to obtain in his table.
-2. Summary of Observations in time - it is a diagram which presents number of recieved observations in time.
-Trial Manager can change the range of it and for example have displayed observations in particular hour or in range of 15 minutes.
-3. Events/Messages sent to Observers - table with time that event/message was sent, user who recevied it, his role and content of a message.
-There is possibility, that Trial Manager sends data to all users that he manages.
+It indicates time of sent answer, name of User, ObservationType and the whole filled Questionnaire.
+Below there is a chart whcih shows how many answers Trial Manageer got in selected range of time.

+3. Events/Messages sent to Observers - in this view, Trial Manager can send events/messages to the users.
+He can either select the user or select the role.
+Here Trial Manager has to enter the Title and content of the message.
+Below there is presented the table with listed sent Events.